intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ### Install BigDL-LLM From Wheel

 If you encounter network issues when installing IPEX, you can also install BigDL-LLM dependencies for Intel XPU from source achieves.
-First you need to download and install torch/torchvision/ipex from wheels listed here before installing `bigdl-llm`.
+First you need to download and install torch/torchvision/ipex from wheels listed below before installing `bigdl-llm`.

 Download the wheels on Windows system: